tywysocki/OpenAI/README.md

-# OpenAI API - Swift Client Library
+# OpenAI API Client Library (Swift)

-A Swift-based tool that will allow you to interact with the OpenAI HTTP APIs.
-For additional information on the API visit:
+A Swift-based tool used to interact with the OpenAI HTTP APIs.
+You can access the complete API docs here:

 https://beta.openai.com/docs

-## Installation 💻
+## Installation

 To integrate the library, Swift Package Manager is your tool of choice.
-Add the following dependency to the Package.swift file or add it directly within Xcode.
+Add the following dependency to the Package.swift file.

 `
 .Package(url: "https://github.com/tywysocki/OpenAI.git", from: "1.0.0")
 `

-## Usage 👩‍💻
+## Usage

 Import the library:

 ```swift
 import OpenAI
 ```
 Create an API key [here](https://platform.openai.com/account/api-keys), and include it in your configuration.

 ```swift